-Carlson is known for his aggressive reporting style, often breaking stories, landing exclusive interviews, and holding the powerful accountable.
-He is also often seen on the anchor desk.
+Carlson is known for his aggressive reporting style, often breaking stories, landing exclusives, and holding the powerful accountable.

 As an investigative reporter, he regularly produces hard-hitting reports that result in local, state-wide, and national change.

 The unsolved murder of a rural teen was the story of the summer of 2014.
 Carlson lead the market with exhaustive and exclusive reporting, resulting in bombshell reports, connecting the dots between the murder suspect and victim in the sensational crime story.

 In November of 2014, Carlson exposed a deadly wait time for crucial parts in a major auto recall, getting the attention of Chrysler.
 The story was nominated for an Emmy Award.

-Carlson reported live for hours on end, during Detroit's massive city-wide blackout in December of 2014.
+Carlson reported live for hours on end, during Detroit's massive city-wide blackout in December of 2014, breaking crucial details.